bladerunner2020/node-saml-x/README.md

 ## Upgrade from v1
 ### Breaking Changes
-- All functions that previously required a callback do not return a Promise, e.g.
+- All functions that previously required a callback do now return a Promise, e.g.

 ```javascript
   // old